smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 To find out more information on how to create `voiceCommands` see the [related documentation](Speech and Audio/Setting Up Voice Commands).
 !@

-Newer head units (RPC v7.1+) supports the implementation of secondaryText, tertiaryText and secondaryArtwork.
-This new feature is displayed [above](#menu-template).
+Newer head units (RPC v7.1+) supports the implementation of secondaryText, tertiaryText and secondaryArtwork which gives the user a richer experience when there is a need to display more data.
+This new feature is shown [above](#menu-template).

 @![iOS]
 ##### Objective-C